In Senate rematch, Democrats hope for an Espy upset but remain realistic about Mississippi politics

 Quality, independent polling has been sparse, but Espy supporters have seized on other polls showing him within single digits.
 Espy has outraised Hyde-Smith, $5.5 million to her $3 million, according to the latest Federal Election Commission reports.

 He collected $4 million in the past quarter alone, including $1.3 million after the death of Justice Ruth Bader Ginsburg on Sept.
 18, according to his campaign.
-Both candidates have received a major portion of their donations from out of state, with Republican PAC WinRed and Democrat PAC ActBlue driving significant amounts of cash.
+Both candidates have received a major portion of their donations from out of state, with Republican PAC WinRed and Democratic PAC ActBlue driving significant amounts of cash.

 Hyde-Smith, a Democrat-turned-Republican, has run a low-key campaign, though she raised eyebrows recently when she said Republicans were “coming guns loaded” to confirm Supreme Court nominee Amy Coney Barrett.
 Hyde-Smith has only recently hit the campaign trail and has declined to debate Espy.